HugoLaurencon/Word-boundaries-information/README.md

 The scripts used to construct the different tasks are in the directory ```Word-boundaries-information/construction_tasks/```.

 Note that some scripts are made with random choices inside them, so running twice the same script will produce two different outputs.

+# Evaluation of models on tasks

+To evaluate the different models on the tasks, the first step is to compute the quantized tasks, which are the inputs given to the language models (LM).
+The format of the quantized will always be ```code  token_1,token_2,token_3,...```, where the code is unique and allows to identify a test, the code is separated from the tokens by a tabulation, and tokens are separated with each other by a comma.

+## Creation of quantized

+For the same task, the quantized will be different depending on the model we consider.
+We can distinguish two main categories, speech models and text models.

+### Creation of quantized for speech models

+Speech models, like the CPC+kmeans+BERT model, take as input audio files instead of text, so we first need to convert the task in a text format to an audio format.
+For this aim, we use the Google Text-to-Speech API.

+#### Google Text-to-Speech API